 Increase the visibility of the occupational therapy profession as service providers who are capable and interested in responding to growing societal needs associated with driving.

-The SISIS offers leadership, resources, and information to occupational therapy professionals and students on sensory integration, as well as occupational therapy theory and clinical tools based on research and clinical practice.
+The Sensory Integration & Processing SIS (SIPSIS) offers leadership, resources, and information to occupational therapy professionals and students on sensory integration, as well as occupational therapy theory and clinical tools based on research and clinical practice.

-Participants access critical information on reimbursement, legislative actions and clinical practice through multiple SISIS resources.
+Participants access critical information on reimbursement, legislative actions, and clinical practice through multiple SIPSIS resources.

 Work and Industry (WISIS)